ameliajay/Artificial-Intelligence-CMSI485/README.md

 - heuristicCost parameterized by state and list of goals still needing to be visited: returns the heuristic cost (measured by Mahattan Distance) from state to the nearest goal
 - make_soln parameterized by a SearchTreeNode: returns the path that was used to get to that node
 - solve parameterized by a MazeProblem, an initial state, and a list of goal states: uses a min heap to decide which nodes to visit next in order to find the optimal cost path solution and returns that solution in a list of directions

+## Homework 2a
+The aim of this project was to implement a basic propositional logic inference engine for use in a maze pitfall problem.
+(Example of a maze pitfall problem: an agent is in a maze with an initial state and a goal state and must make their way to the goal state without falling into any pits on the way.
+The states surrounding the pits would be "warning states" which would give us more information for our inference engine about the location of the pits.)
+The logic inference engine had these restrictions: the maze knowledge base must be in Conjuctive Normal Form (a conjuction of clauses made up of a disjunction of propositions), all queries for the knowledge base must be made in the form of clauses, and inference must be implemented using resolution.

+#### maze_clause.py
+Class MazeClause

+Methods:
+- MazeClause constructor parameterized by a list of maze propositions (a proposition is in the form of a tuple in the form ((symbol, location), True or False value)): it checks if the clause is valid (valid means that the clause is logically equivalent to true) and adds a dictionary of propositions and their truth values
+- get_prop parameterized by a proposition: returns the truth value of that proposition
+- is_valid: returns whether or not a MazeClause is valid
+- is_empty: returns whether or not a MazeClause has any propositions in it
+- eq (equals) parameterized by another MazeClause: returns true if the two clauses have the same propositions (order does not matter) and are both valid
+- hash: hases an immutable set of the stored propositions for ease of lookup in a set
+- resolve (static method) parameterized by two clauses: returns a set containing the resulting clause after implementing resolution on the two clauses given; uses the not_resolved method parameterized by a proposition and the combined list of propositions from both clauses which returns the set of propositions that still need to be resolved

+#### maze_knowledge_base.py
+Class MazeKnowledgeBase

+Methods:
+- MazeKnowledgeBase constructor giving the knowledge base (KB) a set of clauses
+- tell parameterized by a MazeClause: adds that clause to the KB
+- ask parameterized by a query in the form of a MazeClause: returns true if the KB entails the query, false otherwise (used the definition of entailment to write this method)